Case studies:

 Steve presented the results to the executive team and regional directors, linking the results to the priority areas identified in the early focus groups.

 It wasn’t just this audience that heard the message about taking action.
 Each employee received a personal letter committing the senior team to act on the survey results.
-A pivotal step in the journey was a series of regional roadshows, all about listening, collaboration, and involvement.
-They included:

-1. The Sunbelt Rentals rebrand – why it was happening and why it justified moving away from heritage brands that divisions had been wedded to for decades.
-Your Voice feedback provided the evidence from employees that they wanted a more collaborative, joined up approach.
+1. The Sunbelt Rentals rebrand: why it was happening and why it justified moving away from heritage brands that divisions had been wedded to for decades.
+Your Voice feedback provided the evidence from employees that they wanted a more collaborative, joined-up approach.

 2. Workshops to enable everyone to input into the vision, mission and values of the new brand.

-3. Regional action planning from the results of the Your Voice survey – led by Regional Directors.
+3. Regional action planning from the results of the Your Voice survey, led by Regional Directors.

-change happen as a result of the Your Voice survey
+Walking the talk: Leaders made change happen as a result of the Your Voice survey

-The intention of leaders to make change happen was real.
 At the same time as working on the rebrand, vision, mission and values, Steve’s team followed through, launching a broad range of initiatives:

-• Long service awards and the Hall of Fame Awards to recognise individuals who have gone above and beyond in demonstrating and living the Sunbelt values.
+• Long service awards and the Hall of Fame Awards to recognise individuals who have gone above and beyond in demonstrating and living the Sunbelt values

-• An extensive job role and pay evaluation grading project, with a multi-million pound investment.
+• An extensive job role and pay evaluation grading project, with a multi-million pound investment

-• ‘You said, We did’ communications – sharing progress on Your Voice actions achieved, and what was yet to come.
+• ‘You said, We did’ communications, sharing progress on Your Voice actions achieved and what was yet to come

 Then, Covid arrived